 Diversions: Moving distractions.
 Examples of moving distractions are throwing a bumper when dog is going out or coming in, Pulling a rabbit on a string across the path of a dog coming in, moving decoys (wings that move, predator decoy, etc.)

-Marks: A thrown article that a dog sees.
+Marks: A thrown bumper that a dog sees.
 Can be thrown by hand or launched with a dummy launcher.

-Blind: A planted article that a dog does not see get planted.
+Blind: A planted bumper that a dog does not see get planted.
 Must be placed behind an obstacle as a marker for the judge and handler.

 Pigeon Pen: An enclosed area approximately 10'x10', enclosed by a low level fence (2'-3'), with brush piles inside.
 The dog will need to jump into the pen to pick up the bumper and jump back out to complete the retrieve to the finish line.